Our particular focus is on five Core Areas of:

 - Providing feedback on overall performance of each student in their course or project to the PGSS Program Director at the conclusion of the program.

-We anticipate that the PGSS 2023 program will be run in-person on the Pittsburgh campus of Carnegie Mellon University.
-Faculty/Staff orientation and training begin on Wednesday, June 28, 2023.
-Students arrive and the program officially opens on Sunday, July 2, 2023 and concludes on Sunday, August 5, 2023.
+The PGSS 2024 program will be run on the Pittsburgh campus of Carnegie Mellon University.
+Faculty/Staff orientation and training will begin the week of June 16, 2024.
+Students arrive and the program officially opens on Sunday, June 23, 2024 and concludes on Sunday, July 28, 2024.
 Classroom space, laboratory and/or computing facilities will be provided, as well as supplies and materials needed to carry out lab work and/or research.
-If we must run the program remotely on Zoom (as we did very successfully for 2020 and 2021), successful candidates must be comfortable with remote instruction and provide course content or research projects that are conducive to remote delivery.

 - Bachelor’s Degree plus three years of work experience in one of our Core subject areas required